payu-india/CMS-Chatbot/docs/Offerings/internal-subscripions-or-recurring-payments/index.md

 * Loan EMIs
 * Membership fees

-### Some scenario Examples
+### Some Examples

-* If Ashish had subscribed for Magazine subscriptions
+* Ashish had subscribed for Magazine subscriptions for a specific magazine on the BeSpoke Online Magazine platform.
+Now, he wants to get a special edition, so he can ask the BeSpoke Online Magazine platform to debit the amount without a new payment consent, but a Pre-Debit Transaction.
+* \<Example 2>

 ## Prerequisites